'Releasing Sisyphus' Performance Art piece

 As I climbed the steps I thought of Sisyphus and his endless toil, pushing the boulder to the top of the hill only to have it immediately roll back to the bottom.
 Sisyphus would calmly make his way back down the steps to begin his labour once more.
 He seemingly had no escape from this god-given punishment and yet he managed to find solace in the regularity of his work.
 Everything was laid out for him, he had no need to plan, to calculate anything or to wonder at the outcome.
 Everything was pre-planned and predictable.
 As he descended the hill he knew what was expected and how he would re-accomplish the feat.
 In some ways he had found his own way to escape the torture, but I wished to free him from this torment.

 At the summit I built a small cairn by the side of the trail, modest so as not to attract attention and I also planted two small shrubs that would hopefully thrive and help to keep the stones firmly fixed in their position.
 This would keep them in place and prevent them rolling down the hill.
+The shrubs had grown from seeds left by wild birds in a disused plant pot on my balcony and they therefore seemed to already possess a certain poetry and were regarded as extremely appropriate for this performance.
 Sisyphus would be free at last.
 He would be able to apply his physical strength and his strength of character in other pursuits of his own choosing.
 After thousands of years I may finally have released Sisyphus.